Why Our Program?

 Prominent artists of all musical genres give concerts and master classes on campus regularly.
 These visits give you the opportunity to work with outside artists and make lifelong contacts.
 Below are just some of our visiting artists by area.

-- Organ/piano: Organists Gail Archer, Andrew Henderson, Bruce Neswick, and McNeil Robinson as well as pianists Boris Berman, Frederic Chiu, Claude Frank, Ann Schein, Peter Frankl, and Anton Nel
+- Organ/piano: Organists Michel Bouvard, Nathan Laube, Alan Morrison, and Bruce Neswick as well as pianists Boris Berman, Frederic Chiu, Claude Frank, Ann Schein, Peter Frankl, and Anton Nel

 - Strings: Guitarist Eliot Fisk, Kronos Quartet, Dinosaur Annex, cellist Jakob Kullberg, and Open End Ensemble